joschindlbeck/AGTracker/README.md

-# AGTracker - A Android APP and idea how to record precision areas for farming purposes.
+# AGTracker - An Android APP and idea how to record precision areas for farming purposes.

 **work in progress!**